 Medical cable assemblies are for making connections between medical devices.
 They consist of cables that band into a single unit using connectors; the connectors usually have plugs (male-end) and jack (female-end).

-There are three major assemblies types: equipment and sub-assembly interfaces, communication interfaces, and patient interfaces.
+There are three major assembly types: equipment and sub-assembly interfaces, communication interfaces, and patient interfaces.
 Each of the assemblies has its applications.

 • Registered Jack (RJ) 45 Connectors: For transmission of serial data, RJ-45 Connectors are to be in use for transmission of digital data and information along the cable’s length.
 It has eight (8) pins outlet to which it is plugged into a jack.

-• Bayonet Neill-Concelman (BNC) Connectors: For transmission of the video signal, BNC is an excellent choice.
+• Bayonet Neill-Concelman (BNC) Connectors: BNC is an excellent choice to transmit the video signal.
 They operate in twist-locking motion to establish temporary or permanent connections.